-ression of Interest Form to the Gaeltacht nned) to aog@education.gov.ie by 13 May 2
+OTTE Groot of hearty (digited and odd) 110d) by 107tpm 1010.

 School name: Roll number:

 School address:

 Phone number: Phone number: E-mail:

-School Recognition Scheme and the contergs with the teaching staff, the parents' asso
+I wish to confirm that the Gaeltacht School Recognition Scheme and the content of Circular 0016/2023 was discussed at meetings with the teaching staff, the parents' association, and the board of management.

 Signature Date

 Principal of school

 Chairperson of the board of management

-tht School Recognition Scheme and the with the Chairperson of the local Gaeltach
+cht School Recognition Scheme and the ssed with the Chairperson of the local

 Signature Date

 Chairperson of the Gaeltacht language-planning committee

-3) In ex xpressing interest t in joining the Gaeltacht t School Recognition Scheme in 2022, please provide a short ac count on the fo ollowing (n max 200 w /ords):
+3) In express ing interest in joining the Gaeltach t School Recognition Scheme in 2023 , please provide a sh ort accour nt on the follo wing (ma ax 200 words)):

-- The school's decision with regard to participation in the Gaeltacht School Recognition Scheme in 2022 - The steps which were taken, including consultation with the school community, to come to the decision to participate in the Scheme in 2022 - Any initiatives in which the school is currently involved to promote the Irish language in the community - The contact the school has made with the committee responsible for the language plan in its Gaeltacht language-planning area to ensure that the committee is aware of the school's interest in participating in the Scheme to achieve Gaeltacht school status.
+- The school's decision with regard to participation in the Gaeltacht School Recognition Scheme in 2023 - The steps which were taken, including consultation with the school community, to come to the decision to participate in the Scheme in 2023 - Any initiatives in which the school is currently involved to promote the Irish language in the community - The contact the school has made with the committee responsible for the language plan in its Gaeltacht language-planning area to ensure that the committee is aware of the school's interest in participating in the Scheme to achieve Gaeltacht school status.

 It is possible that the information provided by you in this form may become the subject of a request under the Freedom of Information (FOI) Act 2014, and this may lead to some or all of it being released to a requester.
 We are therefore requesting you, as part of your reply, to identify any information in your reply which you deem to be sensitive and exempt from release under the FOI Act.
 This will assist the Department of Education in the decision-making process if an FOI request is received.
-Please note that information contained in this form may also be provided to COGG to facilitate their role in the implementation of the Policy on Gaeltacht Education 2017-2022.
+Please note that information contained in this form may also be provided to COGG to facilitate their role in the implementation of the Policy on Gaeltacht Education.